VasilisPngs/FreshPC/README.md

 UpdateSoftwares: This script checks for updates of installed applications on Windows using two package managers: Winget and Chocolatey.

 NOTE: 1.
 If you do not have winget installed on your computer you will be asked if you want to install it.
-Press Y for Yes.
+Press Y for yes.

 NOTE: 2.
 Install the Chocolatey package to find updates from their database.